Becky Roehrig, President & CEO

 Silence is complicity.
 We refuse to be silent.

 The Louisville community and people around the world are speaking out against racial inequality, and maybe, just maybe, these protests will force some critical change.
 Senseless deaths and other injustices have been going on far too LONG.
 Change must come.
 It's time for each of us to be a vocal, active part of that change.

 Housing discrimination is among the most pervasive forms of racial discrimination.

-Redlining (lenders refusal to insure mortgages in or near Black neighborhoods) further kept Black people literally “in their place”.
-Thus the opportunity to build wealth, as well as the pride and benefit of homeownership, were denied Black people for generations.
+Redlining (lenders' refusal to insure mortgages in or near Black neighborhoods) further kept Black people literally “in their place”.
+Thus the opportunity to build wealth, as well as the pride and benefit of homeownership, were denied to Black people for generations.

 Access to safe, affordable housing is a basic human right.
 Dismissal of that right denies the already disenfranchised a chance to accumulate wealth, build a better life, and join equally in the promised pursuit of happiness.

 River City Housing is dedicated to ensuring that these opportunities for advancement are available to everyone.
 On behalf of our homeowners, we challenge those who are in positions of power to use their connections and their positions to effect institutional change to reverse wealth inequalities.

 We also have a responsibility closer to home.
 Beginning with homeownership, River City Housing will do all we can to bridge the racial wealth gap and address other racial inequities.
 We will continue to appoint a board of directors that reflects Louisville's diverse populations and neighborhoods.
 Our commitment to diversity helps us develop effective policies that fulfill the goals and dreams of first-time homebuyers and ensure equitable opportunities in our workplace and construction sites.